CHIRON Care Robotics Art Challenge

 - Entrants must be the sole creator(s) of the work and all work must be original.

-- Pairs may enter but prizes will be the same – there is only one prize per entry.
+- There is only one prize per entry.

 - Prize winners will be offered a choice of two potential dates for which they may visit BRL for the tour of the laboratory.